Mikkel Maigaard

-Mikkel Maigaard Jakobsen (born 20 September 1995) is a Danish professional footballer who plays as an attacking midfielder for Ekstraklasa club Cracovia.
+Mikkel Maigaard Jakobsen (born 20 September 1995) is a Danish professional footballer who plays as an attacking midfielder for and captains Polish Ekstraklasa club Wieczysta Kraków.

 Club career

 Esbjerg

 Maigaard joined Esbjerg from Varde IF, when he was 13 years old.

 Maigaard made his debut for the first team on 26 September 2013 against Aalborg Chang in the Danish Cup.
 He played a well match, and scored for Esbjerg in the 81' minute to 6–1.
 The game ended 7–1 to Esbjerg.

 On 12 December 2013, Maigaard played his first professional game for Esbjerg.
 He started on the bench, but came on the pitch in the 82nd minute, where he replaced Jakob Ankersen in a Europa League match against Red Bull Salzburg, which Esbjerg lost 0–3.

 In April 2014, Maigaard signed a new contract with Esbjerg, which expired in the summer 2015.
 The new contract contained, that he was going to join the first team squad in the summer 2014.
 Together with three other U19 players, Maigaard was moved to the first team squad in the summer 2014.